Cambridge-ICCS/FTorch/README.md

     ```bash
     cd FTorch/src/
     ```
-3. Create a `build` directory and execute cmake from within it using the relevant flags (see below):
+3. Create a `build` directory and execute cmake from within it using the relevant options (see below):
     ```bash
     mkdir build
     cd build
     cmake .. -DCMAKE_BUILD_TYPE=Release
     ```
-    If building on windows you will need to add `-G "NMake Makefiles"` to the `cmake` command.
+    If building on Windows you will need to add `-G "NMake Makefiles"` to the `cmake` command.

-    The following CMake flags are available and can be passed as arguments through `-D<Option>=<Value>`:
+    The following table of CMake options are available to be passed as arguments to `cmake` through `-D<Option>=<Value>`.
     It is likely that you will need to provide at least `CMAKE_PREFIX_PATH`.
     | Option                                                                                            | Value                        | Description                                                   |
     | ------------------------------------------------------------------------------------------------- | ---------------------------- | --------------------------------------------------------------|